pellax/micowlocalyzer/README.md

 First usable version of the elastic server with fewer parameters.
 The current versions of the monitoring client does not work with this back end because the number of parameters does not match.

+Original instructions from the inherited code.
+Please do not use this branch for production purposes.
 //Para node
 curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
 sudo apt-get install -y nodejs